naolatam/7speaking-bot-remastered/README.md

 - **Status**: Contains the latest updates but may not work properly.
 - **Usage**: Use with caution, as it may have unstable features.

+### `Activity bot - v1 stable`
+- **Description**: This script is a new one i just ended.
+It's use to do activity on 7speaking automatically.
+It will complete all answers from quiz and go back to home after, and start again.
+- **Status**: This is the first version i do of this script.
+This one is 95% stable and usable.
+- **Usage**: Use with caution, it is 100% automatic, there is no mode to hide it.

 ## Usage

 1. Choose the version of the script you want to use.